-SheLovesLondon.com arrived on the internet in the same year that the Olympics came to London, only with a slightly less fancy opening ceremony.
+She Loves London arrived in London at the same time as the Olympics, only with a slightly less fancy opening ceremony.

+I’m Jo Harris-Cooksley.
+I live in east London, work in Farringdon, and grew up in Pinner, Zone 5.
 I love London, long haul flights, books, podcasts, putting my phone down, gigs, hip hop, Simon and Garfunkel, rum, and loose-leaf tea.
 Like most Londoners, I spend far too much money on rent, and seeing a dog on the tube will pretty much make my day.